 - Must be always be on guard against “slips.”

 AA has a one-year success rate of only about five percent.
 In other words, about one of every 20 members.
-That’s such a low success rate that if it were a new med, the FDA would never approve it!
+That’s such a very low success rate.
+If it were a new med, the FDA would never approve it.

 A federal agency (NIAAA) did a national study.
 It found that AA is less successful than no program at all!
 So it’s really counter productive.
 That is, worse than no program.